 Lisa Godek and her 13-year-old daughter, Chloe Fargo, are committed to helping others outside of work and school respectively.
-Their latest service trip was this past summer, in which they spent a week on the Native American Rosebud Reservation in South Dakota lending a hand to the native Lakota people through everyday tasks and creating a Children’s Fair for the community.
+Their latest service trip was a week on the Rosebud Indian Reservation in South Dakota.
+They lent a hand to the native Lakota people through everyday tasks and creating a children’s fair for the community.
 Here Lisa and Chloe reflect on their experience volunteering in South Dakota and explain why families should serve together.

 What motivated you to volunteer in South Dakota with your thirteen-year-old daughter?